learn-co-curriculum/selecting-single-elements-readme/README.md

 We have copied the HTML from a page on Ada Lovelace from Wikipedia.
 Because our browsers simply render out HTML if you open the file with chrome or another browser, you'll see the on your computer as if it were connected to the Internet.

 To open the file the easy way, you can simply click on the following [wikipedia link](./lovelace.html).
 If you scroll to the very bottom of the page, you will see a section called *Categories*.
-Now, we want to write some code to retrieve the list of categories.
+Now, we want to write some code to retrieve the first category from the list.

 Once we do that, we can assume that not only will this code work on this particular webpage, but it will also work on every Wikipedia page.

-Alright so how do we pull out the categories?
+Alright so how do we pull out that first category?

 Well remember that if we open up the console, and type in document then we will see a current representation of the Document Object Model.
 However, that contains everything - the entire page.
 We want to scope this down so that we just select the categories.